DataBooth/horse-logic/docs/background_info.md

 ### What is the problem you are trying to solve?

-- Un-yet built device for horses
+- Un-yet built device for capturing a specific horse behaviours
-- Sensor data - measure latency between trials
+- Sensor data - measure latency between trials and other metrics
-- Potentially use RasberryPI and/or PC/Matlab
+- Potentially use Raspberry Pi and/or PC/Matlab to interface with sensors
 - Need to start data collection in August
 - UK collaborators — understand hardware piece
 - Might go with touch screen solution (probably not)